gepid-upf/myb/README.md

 * component.mk - files used by C `make` command to access component during compilation.

 Application is executed from [main.c](main/main.c) file located in main folder.
 The main file has a step counter function, as well as log functions and routines that store the readings in the SPIFFS.

 ## Next Steps

-We are planning to add the GATT Bluetooth functionality to send the data stored in the SPIFFS to an app.
+- [ ] Add the GATT Bluetooth functionality to send the data stored in the SPIFFS to an app.

 ## License